Updated May 24, 2018

-I think you might be able to figure out who can help set that up correctly – and keep it from being stupid like Allen Edmonds did to me.
+I think you might be able to figure out who can help set that up correctly – and keep it from being done poorly like Allen Edmonds.

-If you don’t want to take the time to learn about all of this technical junk, but want to make sure that we help you exclude yourself from this, email us at [email protected], and we’ll help.
+If you don’t want to take the time to learn about all of this technical pixels and cookies junk, but want to make sure that we help you exclude yourself from this, email us at [email protected], and we’ll help.

 What if We Sell the Business